-Located to the east of malaga and stretching away inland from the Costa de Sol are rolling hills lined with vineyards and dotted with untouched white villages.
-Welcome to La Axarquia - Andalucia at its most beguilingly authentic.
+Located to the east of malaga and stretching away inland from the Costa de Sol are rolling hills lined with vineyards and dotted with charming white villages.
+Welcome to La Axarquia – Andalucia at its most beguilingly authentic.

 With a dry, sunny climate, this region of Malaga province (pronounced ash-ark-EEa) is bordered by the sea to the south, and two mountain ranges – the Sierras of Tejeda, Almijara and Almara to the north and east, and the Montes de Malaga – to the west.

 Two of the most dramatically located towns in the Axarquia are neighbouring Alfarnate and Alfarnatejo, both at nearly 1000m.
 Alfarnate has the oldest inn in Andalucia (see gastronomy) which also has an exhibition dedicated to the bandits for which these hills were notorious, and much feared by travellers, in the 19th century.
 The area is famed for almonds and cherries.
 Don’t miss the spectacular almond blossom at Alfarnate during January/February.

 Like many of the towns in this area, hilltop Comares dates from Moorish times – look out for the hexagonal brick church tower, a former minaret from when the village had its own mosque; now it is known for the unusual hilltop cemetery.